Updated: Jun 28

 There does exist out there a small group of trans-continental cyclists who (unlike me) turned their daydreams into reality, taking years to traverse continents with pedal power alone.
-One such individual is a member of the Handlebars team.
+One such individual is a member of the fettle team.
 Leaving in 2018, Hayley pedalled across Europe to Georgia, through the Stans to Western China, before spending a further year cycling and pedalling her way around Australia.
+You can now find her in our Hyde Park workshop, fixing & repairing bikes from all corners of London.
 And yes, she is as awesome as she sounds.

 Two weeks ago, Hayley and I sat down for a chat with Blanca.
 Blanca is similarly incredible, with multiple tours under her belt.
 The two reminisced about some of their favourite moments, and let us in on all their tips and tricks for others wanting to do the same.
 If you didn’t catch it, you can watch it here on our Instagram.
 You should also check out Blanca’s blog, which is beautifully written.

 So, for anyone wanting to dream of being somewhere that isn’t the four walls we’re currently confined to, here are 5 more incredible long-distance cyclists to fuel those daydreams.

 Juliana Buhring on her circumnavigation of the world (Source: Juliana Buhring)

 First on the list is Juliana Buhring, the fastest woman around the world on a bicycle.
 Having only learnt to ride a road bike a few weeks before, Buhring setout from Naples in December 2012, returning 152 days later having circumnavigated the globe.